brianshih1/mini-key-value-db/mdbook/src/chapter_5/request.md

 # Executing the Request

-During the lifetime of a request, the request can finally be executed after concurrency manager calls `sequence_req`.
+During the lifetime of a request, the request can finally be executed after the concurrency manager calls `sequence_req`.
 In this section, we finally get to look at how the requests are executed.

 These are the request types of the database: